 Defoliation season is upon us and as such, the 2014 Mid-South Defoliation Guide has been updated and is ready for use.
 Those who have worked with cotton fully understand the challenges associated with defoliation.
 Further compounding an already difficult task is the forecast of uncertain weather over the next several days.
 The 2014 Cotton Defoliation Guide . . . → Read More: 2014 Cotton Defoliation Guide

 Many growers in the Mid-South apply a herbicide shortly prior to sorghum harvest to facilitate combine efficiency and suitable grain moisture.
+This season, this issue is even more critically important because of severe harvest problems potentially created by White Sugarcane aphid infestation.
 This article will discuss appropriate timing and potential outcome of such harvest aid applications.

 . . . → Read More: When is it safe to Apply a Grain Sorghum Harvest Aid and what to Expect?